andrewle19/BandRadar/README.md

 Install node.js

 $ curl -s -L http://git.io/n-install | bash -s -- -y

 $ . $HOME/.bashrc

 $ npm update -g

 Install MongoDB and Deployd.
-If you are using the Ubuntu MATE VM and have completed Homework 0, you should already have an updated version of Node.js installed.
-Use the following shell commands:

 $ sudo apt update

 $ sudo apt install -y mongodb

 $ sudo systemctl stop mongodb

 $ sudo systemctl disable mongodb

 $ npm install deployd-cli -g

 Create a new Deployd app for backend and open the dashboard:

 $ dpd create backend

 $ cd backend

 $ dpd -d

 Use the Deployd dashboard to create a Collection for backend.

 Open Terminal

 cd Band473

 $ browser-sync start --server --files "stylesheets/*.css, .html, scripts/.js"

 To open feedback form:

 localhost:3000/feedbackform.html